 To get started with Salesforce REST API, sign up for Developer Edition.
 This Developer Edition is best suited to get started with testing and development.
 After signing up for Developer Editon, they’ll mail you the password information.

 Follow the instructions in User Permission given in Salesforce Help.
-Ensure to have API Enabled in your user profile.
+Ensure that API is enabled in your user profile.

-You can create a Connected App, and configure the App according to your need.
+You can create a Connected App and configure it according to your needs.
 Before this, you need to configure basic connected App settings and enable the OAuth settings for API integration.

 To acquire the consumer key and consumer secret of the created connected App, follow these steps: